Changdev Maharaj: Present-day Remains

-In the present day, the village of Changdev 12 kilometers away from Muktainagar District Jalgaon which is located where River Purna joins river Tapi, where Changdev Maharaj is believed to have lived for 1,400 years, houses an old temple dedicated to him.
+In the present day, the village of Changdev which is 12 kilometers away from Muktainagar which is present in Jalgaon district of Maharashtra, is located where river Purna joins river Tapi, where Changdev Maharaj is believed to have lived for 1,400 years.
+This village houses an old temple dedicated to him.
 It is believed that the temple is about 3,000 years old.
-It is currently an ASI protected monument.
+It is currently an Archeological Survey of India protected monument.